Work by: David Andres; Greg Benson; Thomas Philabalm; Rose Johnson; Charlotte Bender

 Work by: Sue Betanzos; Louise Sepra; William Lesch; David Burckhaulter; Douglas Denniston; Louise Serpa; Lorin Labardee; Vivian Mallette-Hutchins; John Davis

 Lower Link Gallery- Anna Kline and Victor Navarro

 Welcome Lounge B- Tucson Arts Guild fiber exhibit and Pima Community College's Louis Carlos Bernal Gallery

 Rental Car Facility

-Work by Stephen Fairfield, Patrick Marcus, Emily Taylor; John Heric; Barbara Gryguitus, Page Cotton, and John Moore
+Work by: Stephen Fairfield, Patrick Marcus, Emily Taylor; John Heric; Barbara Gryguitus, Page Cotton, and John Moore

 In 1987 the Tucson Airport Authority Board of Directors made a commitment to acquire art for the airport.
 Now more than 100 original works of art by artists living in Tucson’s air service trade area, which includes Pima, Pinal, Santa Cruz, and Cochise counties and northern Sonora, Mexico, are represented in the collection.

 Integrating art into the terminal structure is a component of the program.
 As part of the terminal expansion, art walls at the security checkpoints, on the baggage belts, and at the restrooms entrances feature original work from Arizona artists.
 Other sculptural art has also been integrated throughout the terminal complex.

 This map and guide was created for airport visitors who have a few extra minutes to tour the art collection and exhibits.